ChrisBrinchLarsen/MTG-Project-DIKU/backend/README.md

 postgres=# \l
 ```

 Next, you need to run the initialization of the DB that also seeds the database with the data we are using.
+Before doing so, download the sample data from [this link](https://data.scryfall.io/default-cards/default-cards-20240513090527.json), name it `rawCards.json` and put it inside `data/rawCards.json`.

 ```bash
 python init_db.py